Skip to Content

 While balayage aims to create a natural sun-kissed look, foilyage produces a more vivid and striking transition.
 Balayage, which originated in France, translates to “to paint.”

 As such, balayage is known as a technique where hair is painted freehand.
-The hair is then allowed to process in the open air and is covered with plastic film.
+Because it uses specific clay lighteners, the hair is allowed to process entirely in the open air without the need for foils or plastic film, resulting in a subtle, natural transition.

 Foilyage, on the other hand, combines the traditional method of creating highlights with the painting procedure.
-After each strand is hand-painted using the balayage technique, the hair is carefully wrapped in aluminum foil and heated.
+After each strand is hand-painted using the balayage technique, the hair is carefully wrapped in aluminum foil, which traps the body’s natural heat to incubate the lightener for maximum, clean lift.

 When Should I Use Balayage?

 Balayage creates a stunning effect and is suitable for various situations.
-If you want to lighten your hair by four levels or less, this technique is the ideal choice.
-You can achieve the desired level of lightening in just one session.
+If you want to lighten your hair by a few levels, this technique is an ideal choice.
+You can achieve a soft, natural lift in just one session.

 This technique is perfect for women seeking a sun-kissed appearance and the “just came back from the beach” vibe.
 If you have never had highlights before, balayage is an excellent starting point.